vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 the shared MIDI/synth headroom decision.
 The full build and all 17 CTest targets pass without warnings.

+### Decode directly into the final synth sample table

+Combine sample decoding, phase inversion, and sample-index construction in one pass.
+Remove the separate materialization pass and the owner/index fields it required on every decoded sample.
+Copy PCM only when both polarities are retained; an inverted-only sample moves into its final slot.
+Referenced samples are a set, replacing hand-written deduplication and linear membership scans.
+Internal pool views now borrow a required pool reference.
+This removes 38 production lines while retaining sample ordering and partial-export behavior.

+All 1,536 before/after scenarios produce identical prepared sample tables, region indexes, diagnostics, and SF2/DLS bytes.
+These cover local/external pools, repeated inputs, null input views, missing samples/sources, stereo restrictions, selection/filtering policies, and both polarities.
+A direct preparation build passes the matrix under AddressSanitizer and UBSan.
+Add a regression test for owner-qualified phase references, inverted-only and shared originals, PCM saturation, unused invalid samples, and stable table order.
+The full build and all 17 CTest targets pass without warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,